-Principles of frequency usage in the band 1427-1518 MHz in border area
+Principles of frequency usage in the band 1427-1518 MHz in border areas

 Several regulatory documents regulate the use of the band 1427-1518 MHz.
-With regard to ATS stations, the documents [5] and [6] provide for the development of guidance on cross-border coordination between MFCN and ATS in order to conclude bilateral or multilateral agreements between affected administrations.
-Defined protection criteria for ATS stations [1-4] and relevant methods of calculations are preventing the conclusion of such agreements.
-It becomes impossible to plan and deploy MFCN BSs due to huge separation distances and incomplete techniques for summing of individual BSs interference.
+Regarding ATS stations, the documents [6] and [7] provide for the development of guidance on cross-border coordination between MFCN and ATS in order to conclude bilateral or multilateral agreements between affected administrations.
+The defined protection criteria for ATS stations [2]-[5] and the relevant methods of calculations are preventing the conclusion of such agreements.
+It becomes impossible to plan and deploy MFCN BSs due to the huge separation distances and incomplete techniques for summing up of individual BSs interference.

-However from the analysis of the clarified operational and technical characteristics of the ATS station, it follows that part of the frequency channels from the general band 1427-1528 MHz can be used by acting ground ATS receivers with protection, which is determined by the average level of the side lobes the ATS station antenna pattern.
+However from the analysis of the provided operational and technical characteristics of the ATS station, it follows that part of the frequency band 1427-1528 MHz can be used by existing ground ATS receivers with protection, which is determined by the average level of the side lobes of the ATS station antenna pattern.

-Such protection of the ATS receivers includes the following limitations forradiation parameters of MFCN BSs located in the border area: these are known partial limitations of the technical parameters of individual BSs under the already existing MFCN frequency and terrestrial plan, or the initial planning of the MFCN from the border to direction inside the country with predetermined limited parameters.
+Such protection of the ATS receivers could be achieved by modifying technical parameters of individual BSs under the already existing MFCN deployment, or initial planning of the MFCN with predetermined limited parameters.

-At the same time, the harmonized use of the entire band 1427-1518 MHz provides an opportunity for equitable access to the spectrum in the border areas for countries with different frequency allocation, like in case of countries that use the ATS in aeronautical mobile service in accordance with footnote 5.342 of the Radio Regulations.
+At the same time, the harmonized use of the entire band 1427-1518 MHz provides an opportunity for equitable access to the spectrum in border areas for countries with different frequency bands allocations, as is the case of countries that use the ATS in aeronautical mobile service in accordance with footnote 5.342 of the Radio Regulations.

-Equal access.
-Equal access can be provided by limiting to 50% of the spectrum in the 1429-1518 MHz band for the ground ATS stations and allowing the use of MFCN in the rest of the 50% spectrum with restrictions in accordance with the provided by appropriate CEPT Recommendations (for example, 65 dBμV/m / 5 MHz / 3 m above ground at the border line according to to ECC REC (08) 02 transformed to L-band).
-Meanwhile, the MFCN can also use the spectrum occupied by the ATS stations in the neighbouring country, but with the above-mentioned radiation parameters and the order of network planning.
+Equal access can be provided by limiting to 50% of the spectrum in the 1429-1518 MHz band for the ground ATS stations and allowing the use of MFCN in the rest of the 50% spectrum with the parameters provided by appropriate CEPT Recommendations (for example, 65 dBμV/m / 5 MHz / 3 m above ground at the border line according to ECC/REC/(15)01).
+Meanwhile, the MFCN can also use the spectrum occupied by the ATS stations in the neighbouring country, considering the above-mentioned compatibility conditions.

-Equal losses.
-Due to the fact that part of the frequencies still inaccessible in the countries where the ATS is used, the all concerned administrations have an equal loss in sense of restricted access to spectrum.

-Equal burden.
-Both/all concerned countries have to conduct some preliminary and then a regular work to adjust MFCN in order to minimize total interference and to keep network up in this condition.
-Mutual coordination process includes calculation procedures, measurement campaigns, correspondence and so on.
-But this work is carried out by both parties and both parties carry an equal burden.
-And this is some kind of payment for the access to the spectrum..

 Principles of cross-border coordination between the MFCN and ATS stations

-Cross-border coordination process includes a number of theoretical and practical aspects.
+The cross-border coordination process includes a number of theoretical and practical aspects.
 For the case of MFCN-ATS, the following coordination provisions may be recommended:

 Definition of communication systems and stations involved in coordination: